-After gently pulling the lower lid away from the eyeball a volume of 100 μ l test substance - equivalent to approx. 40 mg - was placed into the conjunctival sac of one eye of each of three rabbits.
-The lids were then gently held together for about one second in order to limit loss of the material.
+After gently pulling the lower lid away from the eyeball a volume of 100 $\mu$ l of the pulverized test substance - equivalent to approx. 70 mg - was placed into the conjunctival sac of one eye of each of three rabbits.
+The lids were then gently held together for about one second.
 The other eye remained untreated and served as control.
 24 hours after instillation of the test substance the treated eye was rinsed with saline.